 - Rubbing alcohol

 Steps to Remove the Sticker Residue:

 - Begin by selecting one of the products above to remove the residue.
-All of these items have oils in them that will help to release the residue, whereas others will chemically attack the residue, thereby causing it to loosen.
+Some these items have oils in them that will help to release the residue, whereas others will chemically attack the residue, thereby causing it to loosen.

 - Moisten a soft cloth or cotton ball with the liquids or spread the solids (ex: peanut butter) over the residue.